aerospike/act/README.md

 the database concurrently while modeling the Aerospike Database server's I/O pattern as closely as practical.

+The ACT tool allows you to test an SSD device(s) for yourself.
+However Aerospike has tested a variety of SSDs and has specific recommendations.
+For more information, visit the Aerospike Database documentation at:  https://docs.aerospike.com/.

 #### What the ACT Tool Does
 ---------------------------